Table of Contents

 as

-as keyword is used to assign the alias name of module during importing of module.it mean you can give the another name of module when import the module.
+as keyword is used to assign the alias name of the module during importing of the module.it means you can give another name of the module when importing the module.

 >>> from datetime import datetime as dt